 Most tumours in the prostate are found after a doctor examines manually examines your prostate.
 This procedure is called a digital rectal examination.
-If an unusual lump is found, the next step is a core needle biopsy.
+If an unusual lump is found, the next step is to take several small tissue samples from the prostate in a procedure called a core needle biopsy.
+Most biopsies usually involve 10 to 15 samples of tissue taken from different parts of the prostate.
 A biopsy can also be done after a blood test shows high levels of the prostate-specific antigen (PSA).
-Most biopsies usually involve 10 to 15 samples of tissue taken from different parts of the prostate.

-Your pathologist will examine the tumour under a microscope.
-What they see (microscopic features) will help them predict how the disease will behave.
+Your pathologist will then examine the tissue samples under a microscope.
+What they see (the microscopic features) will help them predict how the disease will behave.
 These same features will help you and your doctors decide which treatment options are best for you.
-If the biopsy confirms prostatic adenocarcinoma, your doctor will talk to you about treatment, which may include active surveillance (see below), radiation, or surgery to remove the tumour.
+These options may include active surveillance (see below), radiation, or surgery to remove the tumour.

 Most prostate adenocarcinomas are called acinar, not otherwise specified, which means they are growing as groups of cells that resemble small glands.
 This type is by far the most common histologic type of prostate cancer.

 Other histologic types are rare but include:

 The type of adenocarcinoma is important because each type will behave differently and some are associated with worse prognosis.

 Your pathology report for prostatic adenocarcinoma will likely contain a lot of information about the Gleason grade and the Gleason score (see Gleason score below).
 Both are made up of numeric scales.
 The Gleason grade ranges from 1-5 and the Gleason score ranges from 2 and 10.